 Thanks to the GPS-RTK system, the movement of the ship has been metered with high accuracy.
 Now it is possible to give reliable predictions of the behavior of ships depending on the waves.

-- Accurate determination of the 3 degrees of displacement of the ship
+- Accurate determination of the 3 degrees of angular displacement of the ship

 - Precise determination of the 3 directions of rotation of the ship

 SATEL Iberia S.L. was in charge of this innovative research project.